 - Ability to develop and implement PR strategies.

 - Ability to draft press releases and liaise with the media.

 - Ability to prepare newsletters, social media posts, and reports.

 - Excellent networking skills.

 How long should a public relations officer cover letter be?

 A public relations officer cover letter should not be longer than one page.
-It should be a brief statement that sums yourself up as a prospective employee and ideal fit for the advertised position.
+It should be a summary of key points that make you an ideal fit for the advertised position.